 Is God anti-gay?

 It's the hot topic of the moment.
 Christians, the church and the Bible seem to be out of step with modern attitudes towards homosexuality.
-And there is growing hostility towards those who hold a different view.
+And there is growing hostility towards those who hold a different view to the culture's.
 So is God homophobic?
-And what do we say, and how do we relate to to both Christians and non Christians who experience same-sex attraction.
+And how do we relate to both Christians and non-Christians who experience same-sex attraction?

-In this short, simple book, Sam Allberry wants to help confused Christians understand what God has said about these questions in the scriptures, and offers a positive and liberating way forward through the debate.
+In this short, simple book, Sam Allberry wants to help confused Christians understand what God has said about these questions in the scriptures.
+Drawing on his own experience, he offers a positive and liberating way forward through the debate.